differentprogramming/hashtable-for-C/README.md

 Read hashtable.h for detailed descriptions.

-I am doing a little work on Tiny C compiler and I tool needed a hashtable and it had to be in C.
+I am doing a little work on Tiny C compiler and a tool needed a hashtable and it had to be in portable C.

 I tried a badly too fancy library off the web that used macros to try to implement some generic programming.
 The result was unreadable code that turned out to be buggy.